luoqin219/my-weird-life/笔记/Positive Psychology_Harvard.md

 ### Class Notes

-1. Being happy is not juest the negation of happiness.
+1. Being happy is not just the negation of happiness.
 It doesn't mean just get rid of depression or anxiety that I'm experiencing.
 I spontaneously become happy.
 That's not the case.
 That's not how it works.
 And finally, prevention which is very important today, the most effective way of preventing hardship, whether it's depression, whether it's anxiety, is actually by **focusing on and cultivating the positive**.

 2. **Resilience** - a class of phenomena characterized by patterns of positive adaptation in the context of significant adversity or risk.
 (Successful kids are not super or extraordinary kids.
-In fact these were ordinary kids with ordinary characteristics, that led to extraordinary results.
+In fact these were ordinary kids with ordinary characteristics, that led to extraordinary results.）

 3. **Optimisitic** but not in the detached Pollyannish sense, in that they believe in things that would work out well. **Optimisitic as an interpretation style**.
-Optimisitic in the sense of thinking "well, it may not work well this time.
+Optimisitic in the sense of thinking "*<u>well, it may not work well this time.
 It will work out later.
-I have learned from what had just happened." (*Note: huh this is so me*) They had faith and sense of meaning in life.
+I have learned from what had just happened</u>*." (*Note: huh this is so me*) They had faith and sense of meaning in life.
 It was doing something that they really believed in.
 Many of them were idealistic. (*Note: huh AGAIN this is so me*). **TO BE IDEALISTIC IS TO BE REALISTIC**.
 Because we have a real internal need, innate need for idealism.

 4. Pro-social behavior, helping other people, shifting from helplessness to helpfulness, they were significant.
 We enter an upward spiral between self-help and other-help.
 Because when we help others, we are helping ourselves.
 When we help ourselves, we are helping others.